srevinsaju/Firefox-Appimage/README.md

 ### Executing
 #### File Manager
-Just double click the `*.AppImage` file and you are done.
+Double-click the `*.AppImage` file, and you are done.

-> In normal cases, the above method should work, but in some rare cases the `+x` permissisions.
+> In normal cases, the above method should work, but in some rare cases, the `+x` permissions.
 So, right click > Properties > Allow Execution

 #### Terminal
 ```bash